imsalmanmalik/Jenkins-Maven-Sonar-ArgoCD-K8s/README.md

 ## Prerequisites

 - Java application code hosted on a Git repository
-- Jenkins server
+- Jenkins server(This project uses an AWS ec2 instance)
-- Kubernetes cluster
+- Kubernetes cluster(this project uses minikube but you can implement this using k3d or kind as well)
 - Argo CD

 ## Steps